Kofoten/oevent-course-helper/README.md

 ## 📥 Installation

-To run this tool, you must have the **.NET 10 Runtime** installed on your system.
-You do not need the full .NET SDK, but the executables are explicitly *not* published as self-contained binaries.

-I do not ship this as a self-contained blob because I refuse to deal with the legalities of redistributing Microsoft's proprietary runtime binaries (even if the risk is practically zero).
-Furthermore, I do not publish Native AOT binaries because profiling has proven that the JIT compiler's Dynamic PGO actually outperforms AOT static compilation on large datasets.
+This is compiled Native AOT meaning it does not requires any .NET runtime to be present on your system.
+You can simply download the binaries and execute them directly.

 1. Navigate to the **Releases** page of this repository.
-2. Download the `.zip` file matching your operating system (`win-x64`, `win-x86`, or `linux-x64`).
+2. Download the `.zip` file matching your operating system (`win-x64` or `linux-x64`).
 3. Extract the archive and run the `OEventCourseHelper` executable directly from your terminal.

 ## 🤖 CI/CD & Automation